-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, dehydration, low blood pressure, low blood volume, or low sodium in the blood.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, heart failure, low blood pressure, or a mineral imbalance (such as high potassium or low sodium in the blood).

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate

 - Confusion, weakness, uneven heartbeat, trouble breathing, numbness or tingling in your hands, feet, or lips

 - Rapid weight gain, swelling in your hands, ankles, or feet